Reduction of bielliptic surfaces: Bielliptic surfaces and good reduction

-\begin{lemmasub} Let $K$ be a discrete valuation field with the residue field $k$ whose characteristic away from $2$ and $3$.
-For any bielliptic surface $X$ over $K$, the following are equivalent. \begin{enumerate} \item $X$ admits good reduction. \item There exists a smooth proper scheme $\mathcal{X}$ over $\oo_{K}$ such that $\mathcal{X}_{K}\simeq X$. \end{enumerate} \end{lemmasub}
+\begin{lemmasub} Let $K$ be a discrete valuation field with residue field $k$ whose characteristic is different from $2$ and $3$.
+For any bielliptic surface $X$ over $K$, the following are equivalent. \begin{enumerate} \item $X$ admits good reduction. \item There exists a smooth proper scheme $\so_{K}$-model $\mathcal{X}$ of $X$. \item There exists a smooth projective scheme $\so_{K}$-model $\mathcal{X}$ of $X$. \end{enumerate} \end{lemmasub}